 Incidents of a very serious nature including but not limited to, physical violence, criminal behaviour, harassment relating to a protected characteristic, significant escalation or increase in frequency of disturbances or excessive noise.
-Complaints of this nature will usually be escalated to the Partnership and raised at the Adult Monitoring Group
+Police involvement is very likely, and complaints of this nature will usually be escalated to the Partnership and raised at the Adult Monitoring Group.